codefresh-io/docs.codefresh.io/_docs/quick-start/ci-quickstart/create-ci-pipeline.md

 ### How to
 1. Create a free account in Docker Hub.
 1. Note down your username and password.
-  In your own projects, you can use any other [external registry]({{site.baseurl}}/docs/integrations/docker-registries/) you wish.
+  In your own projects, you can use any other [external registry]({{site.baseurl}}/docs/integrations/docker-registries/).

   >Docker.io allows you to only push images tagged with your username.
     If you can do so, create a Docker Hub account with the same username that you have in Codefresh.
     If not, you need to change the Docker image created to match your username in your Docker Hub account.

 {:start="3"}
 1. In the Codefresh UI, on the toolbar, click the **Settings** icon, and then from Configuration, select **Pipeline Integrations**.